lsst-dm/dmtn-234/index.rst

 This happens when the user logs out in their web browser (revoking the session token and all child tokens of the session token), or when the user deletes a previously-created user token (revoking all child tokens of that user token).

 Although the user authenticates with a session token in order to create a user token, user tokens are not child tokens of the session token and have an independent lifetime.
-As discussed in :ref:`Token authentication <token-auth>`, user tokens may have a longer lifetime than the session token used to create them.
+As discussed in :ref:`token-auth`, user tokens may have a longer lifetime than the session token used to create them.

 .. _authentication: